josojo/subjectivocracy/Forkonomics.md

 # Introduction

 Linking information from our reality into the blockchain world is a challenging problem.
-In general, building arbitration systems about subjective manner on the blockchain is a hard problem.
+In general, building arbitration systems about subjective manners on the blockchain is a hard problem.
 Many proposed systems suffer from bribing attacks, high fees or oligarchy setups.

-Subjectivocracy solves many of these challenges, as elaborated here[].
+Subjectivocracy solves many of these challenges, as elaborated [here](https://blog.ethereum.org/2015/02/14/subjectivity-exploitability-tradeoff/).
 In contrast to many other proposals, subjectivocracy does no longer tries to find a unique answer to a question but incorporates different answers or judgments on different branches of the system.
 The system forks regularly and writes different subjective opinions about a fact into the different branches.
 Users have to recognize these different answers and they have to subjectively choose their correct branch.
-As the platform for finding the truth is no longer the smart contracts per se, but the various social platform, any manipulation or bribing attack is hard and involves manipulating the public opinion.
+As the platform for finding the truth is no longer the smart contracts per se, but the various social platform, any manipulation is hard and must involve manipulating the public opinion.

-As pure subjectivocracy might end up with many, many forks and a hassle for the users to choose the correct fork, this concept is improved via two mechanisms: Arbitrators selection and escalation betting.
+As pure subjectivocracy might end up with many forks and a hassle for the users to choose the correct fork, this concept is improved via two mechanisms: Arbitrators selection and escalation betting.
 Instead of deciding on pure facts, branches only represent a list of reputable arbitrators.
 The facts and the propositions of the branch are only indirectly represented via the arbitrator's propositions.
 If an arbitrator makes a disputable answer, then anyone can just create a new branch delisting this arbitrator.
 Making arbitrators decide on each question is quite inefficient.
-Therefore, an escalation game, where people can bet on the decision of the arbitrator is in place.
+Therefore, an escalation game, where people can bet on the decision of the arbitrator, is in place.
 This system, the subjectivocray advanced by escalation betting and arbitrator selection is called a forkonomic system.

-One fundamental building block of a subjectivocracy system is that there needs to be token, which can easily be forked into the different branches.
-It is crucial that this token has the best possible value proposition, as payments of the system need to be settled within this token.
-Using an Exchange-Traded-Fund(ETF) of tokens, which support the forkonomic protocol is the best option for this subjectivocracy token, as ETF's have the best value proposition over the long term.
+One fundamental building block of a subjectivocracy system is that there needs to be collateral-token, which is used for the settlement of all value transfers within the system.
+This collateral token is required to fulfill the following to conditions:
+1. it can easily be forked into the different branches.
+2. the token needs to a proper value proposition, as users expect the token to keep a steady value

+The first point is essential for the workings of the system.
+The second one is important as users of the ecosystem should be very comfortable holding the token used for any interactions.
+This underlying collateral token should have the volatility risks spread out well and should have a good value proposition.
+Using an Exchange-Traded-Fund(ETF) of tokens, which support the forkonomic protocol, as the collateral token is a good choice, as ETFs are known as tool for spreading risk and have a very good value proposition.

 ## Key Building Blocks

-### Realit.io - asking questions
+### Realit.io - asking for facts

 Realit.io has built a platform, which increases the efficiency of arbitration.
-On this platform, questions can be asked for an arbitrary arbitrator.
-When the question can be resolved, the arbitrator does not need to take action.
-Peers from the platform can provide the question's answer and a bond.
+On this platform, people can request the provision of answers to their questions.
+Each time a question is asked, the asker needs to specify an arbitrator, who will make the final arbitration, in case the peers on the platform cannot find a consensus about the correct answers to the question.
+The consensus about a questions answer is found with the following procedure: Peers from the platform can provide the question's answer and a bond.
 If someones see that the wrong an incorrect answer was provided, then they can correct the answer, but they need to double the bond.
-This game escalates pretty quickly, as in each challenge the bond needs to be escalated.
-Only if the bonding reaches a certain threshold, it gets profitable to pay the arbitrator and arbitrate between the different bonded answers.
+This game escalates pretty quickly, as in each challenge the bond needs to be doubled.
+Only if the bonding reaches a certain threshold, it gets profitable for the participants to pay the arbitrator and let the arbitrator decided about the final answer to the question.
+Peers, which bonded on an incorrect answer lose their bonds and peers bonding on the correct answer get a reward.

+Overall this process makes arbitration very efficient for the arbitrator and reduces the costs for getting an answer to general knowledge questions or arbitrations on the blockchain ecosystem.

+While realit.io is very efficient and effective, there might be the need for different escalation games depending on the application.
+If there are at some point several platforms with different escalation games, the forkonomic dapps could use the platform fitting the best to their needs.
+Especially, it might be better for customers of the system to play these escalation games in a forkable token, and not just with Ether.
+It has the benefit that escalation games participants have a natural protection about the bad decision of arbitrators and hence are more willing to escalate these escalation games.

+### Forkonomic-protocol - doing arbitration

 Any question entering the forkonomic system should get asked on Realit.io with an arbitrator from a branch.
 Now, there are 3 outcomes: